-Sitting back with friends under the canopy of your garden gazebo, making the most of the evening light, and then talking long into the night.
+Sitting back with friends under the shelter of a garden gazebo, making the most of the evening light, and then talking long into the night.
 Taking the time to enjoy life is a real art.

 Start with the right basic light